What are the costs you can’t avoid when implementing a new membership management software?

 You also want to make sure your staff is involved in every aspect because this will lead to the most successful implementations.
 As a result, other productivity might fall or regular day-to-day work might take a little longer than it normally does.
 Be aware of this and know that other solutions, such as hiring temps to do some of the more mundane tasks, might be the best idea to facilitate the implementation and to make sure that your staff doesn’t get bogged down.

 Celebrating your wins

 Implementing a robust software is a huge time commitment and organizational priority that should be at the top of everyone’s minds.
 And it’s important to take the time to celebrate milestones along the way of the implementation, whether they’re big or small.
 And you can work with your AMS software partner to come up with creative ways to celebrate the milestones.

 And along these lines, determine internally which employees are the best to lead the change and the positivity.
 Having them be “change champions” can help generate buy-in from those who are struggling with the work and the changes.
 One thing that some of our clients have had success with is to include the AMS software implementation in their employees’ job descriptions for the year the implementation takes place.
 That way, it’s overwhelmingly clear that a successful go-live is everyone’s responsibility and should be at the forefront of everyone’s minds.

-Do you have more questions on what else goes into the pricing of membership software?
-Download our AMS Pricing Toolkit to learn more!
+Do you want to know what else goes into implementing membership software?
+Download Your Ultimate Guide to Implementing Membership Software to learn more!